Religious Naturalism

 What do religious naturalists believe?

-Religious naturalists believe that all that exists and all that occurs is in accordance with natural processes.
-They value the scientific method as a way of considering what is real, but also recognize emotional and intuitive ways of understanding and the value of art, ritual, and symbols.
+Religious naturalists believe that all that exists and all that occurs is due to natural processes.
+We respect the scientific method as the best available way of understanding natural processes; and we also recognize intuitive and emotional ways of understanding some topics (such as love), and types of insights that can come from art, ritual, and symbols.

 What does it take to become a religious naturalist?